Faculty Evaluation Plan, Child Language Doctoral Program

 The identification and enumeration of Program and individual professional goals should be a natural outcome of the annual faculty evaluation process.
 The submission of a report of activities and accomplishments for the year should highlight those faculty activities and accomplishments that typically benefit the Program and the University.
 After these materials have been evaluated, the Program Director may discuss with the faculty member his/her goals, how these goals are related to the needs of the Program and the University, and possibly consider a different allocation of faculty effort and responsibilities.
 Such discussion may also be initiated independently by a faculty member or as part of the evaluation process.

-Under the University's post-tenure review policy, if the Program Director ascertains that a faculty member's performance seems to be failing to meet academic responsibilities, the Program Director and the faculty member shall develop a written plan of methods to improve the faculty member's performance.
+If the Program Director ascertains that a faculty member's performance seems to be failing to meet academic responsibilities, the Program Director and the faculty member shall develop a written plan of methods to improve the faculty member's performance.
 The plan may include appropriate provisions for faculty development, such as campus opportunities for faculty continued renewal and development, or for other appropriate interventions.
 The Program Director may call upon the University administration for assistance in constructing such a plan, including provision for additional resources, where needed.
 A faculty member may reject any plan recommended to aid performance levels, but the faculty member must understand that a sustained overall failure to meet academic responsibilities is a basis for a recommendation for dismissal.

 In the event that a faculty member does not agree with his/her annual evaluation, he/she may request to discuss the evaluation with the Program Director.
 All Program faculty members have a right to appeal any rating provided by the Program Director, or to submit additional documentation, concerns, or challenges to the evaluation in writing to the Program Director.
 If faculty members wish to appeal, they may submit a written statement, along with any additional information to the Program Director, or may appear before the Program Director.
 Following a hearing of the appeal, the Program Director will review the original and any additional materials, and convey a decision in writing to the faculty member.
 Assuming that an appeal is initiated promptly, the Program Director will act on it and write the faculty member before any merit salary recommendations are made that year by the Program Director.